malach-it/developers.boruta/docs/provider-configuration/configure-backends.md

 # Backends configuration

-Backends act as user registries storing user related information for a better management.
-They use a configurable identity source to keep identities safe but accessible for a better management.
+Backends act as __user registries__ storing user related information for a better management.
+They use a configurable __identity source__ to keep identities safe but accessible for a better management.
+On top of that it gives __enhanced abilities__ to those users like custom attributes or email confirmation.

 ## Architecture